Your CLAUDE.md file is the difference between Claude Code being a glorified autocomplete and a senior engineer who truly understands your codebase.

 - No secrets, credentials, or connection strings

-- Under 300 lines (use imports for details)
+- Under 200 lines (use path-scoped rules for details)

 - Tested with a real prompt to verify effectiveness